-Child and forced labour
+Prohibition of employment of children and forced labour

 - It is illegal to employ a child younger than 15 years of age. - It is also illegal to force someone to work. - Businesses may employ children over the age of 15 years, if employment is not harmful to their health/well-being/education/moral and social development/ minors under 18 years of age may not do dangerous work/work meant for an adult.